Menu

 - Black velcro strapped PE pumps

-Please note, unless you think your child needs a spare change of clothes, please do not leave anything else in the cloakroom.
-Should your child need them, there are spare clothes in our Nursery cupboard.
+Please note, unless your child has a spare change of clothes in a bag, please do not leave anything else in the cloakroom.

-Nursery drop off is at 9am and pick up is at 3pm.
-Please be prompt. if you are delayed, please inform the office so we can reassure your child.
+Nursery drop off is at 9.00am and pick up is at 3.00pm.
+The gates are shut at 9.10am and 3.10pm.
+Please be prompt.
+If you are delayed picking your child up, please inform the office so we can reassure your child.
+If someone else is picking your child up please inform us as we will not let your child leave without your permission.

 This is our secure home learning platform.
-Teachers will post photographs of your child enjoying activities in Nursery, as well as sending you messages about your child or important information about up and coming events.
+Teachers post photographs of your child playing and learning in Nursery, as well as sending messages about your child or important information about up and coming events.
 You, as parents, are also able to upload photographs send messages to the Nursery staff.
+These are checked daily outside of teaching time, any urgent messages should be sent to the Infant Office.

 When you are given the Home Learning Code, please login to Seesaw at https://app.seesaw.me/#/login as soon as possible.
 If you have any problems please speak to the Nursery staff.